Celena Shafer

-Celena Shafer is an American soprano, born c.
-1975 in Centerville, Utah.
+Celena Shafer (born February 1975, Centerville, Utah) is an American soprano.

 Career

 At age 17, Shafer won a vocal competition at the Utah State Fair, and was selected to sing with the Utah Symphony orchestra in their Salute to Youth concert.
 After graduating from Viewmont High School, she enrolled in the University of Utah, where she continued her vocal study.
 After graduation, she enrolled in the Santa Fe opera apprentice program, further developing her coloratura skills in roles as Marie (La Fille du Régiment) and Gilda (Rigoletto).

 In 1999, Shafer won the Metropolitan Opera National Council of Auditions, Utah district.
 She is also the recipient of a 2000 Sara Tucker Study Grant from the Richard Tucker Foundation.